How a lethal mass shooting derailed a day of Super Bowl celebrations in Kansas City

 Hundreds of police officers swarmed the scene at Union Station as panicked fans ran, with some later carried out on stretchers.

-Police say one person is dead and 22 others have been wounded, including 11 children.
+Police say one person is dead and 22 others have suffered gunshot wounds, including 11 children.

 Here’s what we know so far about the incident.